Git-Hub-Benjamin/vinculum/README.md

 # Vinculum - My Personal Linktree

-A nice looking and expandable static site to showcase all my important links
+A nice looking and expandable static site to showcase all my important links.
+Vinculum means "bond," "tie," "chain," or "fetter" in latin

-## How to Add More Links
+## HAdding more links

 Edit `config.js` and add a new object to the `links` array: